Alpha-Stochastic-Research/asr-theory-of-speculation/README.md

 - preserve one of the foundational works of quantitative finance;
 - provide readable Python implementations;
 - make the numerical results reproducible;
-- explain the mathematical structure behind Bachelier’s model;
+- explain the mathematical structure behind Bachelier's model;
-- support students, researchers and practitioners interested in financial mathematics.
+- support students, researchers, and practitioners interested in financial mathematics.

 ---